dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 2.1.
 Unit Test
 ---------------------

-- Testing a function in isolation (testing one function, test individual components of the system)
+- **`Testing a function in isolation (testing one function, test individual components of the system)`**
+- This is sometimes also called `Isolated testing`, It’s the practice of `testing small isolated pieces of code`
 - Test an individual component `in isolation, without external resources` (e.g. file system, server, database, API endpoints, etc.)
 - In Angular terms/context `testing only component class` file without any template/view, with fake services and fake routers
 - **<u>Coverage</u>** - Small Unit/chunk of code to test